AungNyeinnn/Machine_Learning-Child_Mind_Institute_Problematic_Internet_Use/README.md

 Finally, stacking four tree based models into a logistic regression model yielded accuracy score of 0.71 on training set and 0.61 on test set which is very good performance considering the amount of missing values and labels.

+This competition was organized by Child Mind Institute in partnetship with Kaggle, and is sponsored by Dell Technologies and NVIDIA